I had a glimmer something was wrong when I tried to reach the Grey Goatee Research Geeks with a mundane question about golf, of all things.

 And then the new ones came in.
 On a first listen to a new Steely Dan album you’d say, out loud, “Wow.
 I’m not so sure about this.”
 To yourself, you might say, That line doesn’t go where it ought to be going.
 Why’d they do that?

-Three listens later, or less, the tunes would be in your ear, and even if you never said it out loud you knew no phrase of any of the songs could ever resolve themselves in any other way.
+Three listens later, or less, the tunes were in your ear, and even if you never said it out loud you knew no phrase of any of the songs could ever resolve themselves in any other way.

 He was fast and skilled, and his improvs fit in — he wouldn’t have been in Walter Becker’s band if they hadn’t — that night at The Gorge, the first time I saw Steely Dan live.
 Good player, and lucky to have Steely Dan on his resume.
 I hope the kid learned something when Walter stepped out-front to play lead.
 He wasn’t fast, not so you’d notice, just dead on; not flashy, just Dan-perfect.